-I am super excited to be included in Craft Snob's Handmade ornament parade, today I am sharing a tutorial for a birdcage ornament, the best part is that once the holidays are over you can use this little birdcage to hold pens in your office or just to decorate your favorite space =]
+I am super excited to be included in Craft Snob’s Handmade ornament parade, today I am sharing a tutorial for making DIY birdcage ornaments, the best part is that once the holidays are over you can use this little birdcage to hold pens in your office or just to decorate your favorite space =]

 - Soldering tool